civiform/docs/docs/contributor-guide/developer-guide/testing.md

 Note: These instructions [need some work](https://github.com/civiform/civiform/issues/3058)

-Before you can run the browser tests locally, you need to do the following:
+Before you can run the browser tests locally, you need to [install Node.js](https://nodejs.org/en/download/package-manager)
-1. Install node.js.
-1. Install [yarn](https://yarnpkg.com/).
-In most cases, `npm -g install yarn` will do it.
-1. Run `yarn install` in the [`browser-test/`](https://github.com/civiform/civiform/tree/main/browser-test) directory.

 To run the tests locally, use:

+    bin/run-browser-test-env
     bin/run-browser-tests-local

 To run them in debug mode with the open browser add the `PWDEBUG` environment variable:

     PWDEBUG=1 bin/run-browser-tests-local

+You can also use the java debugger, following the instructions for [Java debugging in an IDE](https://docs.civiform.us/contributor-guide/developer-guide/java-debugging) and using port `8457`

 #### Screenshots